Justice Isa case: If reference proves wrong, govt to be held accountable

 “We have been hearing you since last week but you have not yet started your arguments on malice,” Justice Bandial said.
 Justice Bandial further observed that they are sitting here for the interpretation of constitutional jurisdiction of the Supreme Judicial Council as well as Supreme Court while counsel has argued that once a show cause notice is issued, it cannot be challenged.

-“But if you did not answer the basic question that the instant reference was filed on the basis of mala fide and asked if it can be maintained further”, Justice Bandial asked the federation counsel.
+“But if you did not answer the basic question that the instant reference was filed based on mala fide and asked if it can be maintained further”, Justice Bandial asked the federation counsel.

 Farogh Nasim further submitted if the people representatives failed to disclose assets of their family or spouses, they become disqualified under Article 63 of the Constitution adding that the status and conduct of a judge is very high in the society, therefore, he is required to maintain it so.